graalvm/native-build-tools/native-image-maven-plugin/README.md

     </configuration>
 </plugin>
 ```
+You can then build a native executable directly with Maven using the `mvn package` command without running the `native-image` command as a separate step.

+### JUnit Testing support
-For testing support, if you want to use the recommended test listener mode, you need to add following dependency:
+In order to use the recommended test listener mode, you need to add following dependency:

 ```xml
 <dependencies>